 PCM scores well in terms of most of the desirable attributes of a universal memory technology.
 In particular, it exhibits very good endurance, typically exceeding 100 million cycles, excellent retention, and superb scalability to sub-20-nm nodes and beyond.
 However, a number of technological challenges need to be addressed for PCM to become universal memory.
 Apart from the necessary RESET current reduction and SET speed improvement mentioned above, a significant challenge of PCM technology is a phenomenon known as (short-term) resistance drift: The resistance of a cell is observed to drift upwards in time, with the amorphous state drifting more than its crystalline counterpart.
 Drift seriously affects the reliability of MLC storage in PCM because of the reduced sensing margin between adjacent tightly-packed resistance levels.
 Therefore, effective solutions of the drift issue are a key factor of the cost competitiveness of PCM technology [2010-2].

-At IBM Research in Zurich we are working on various aspects of PCM technology, with focus on the enablement of MLC storage [2011-5].
+At IBM Research in Zurich we are working on various aspects of PCM technology, including PCM materials and memory cells with a focus on enabling MLC storage [2011-5].
 In particular, we conduct fundamental research on phase change materials to understand their properties and to guide the design of new materials with improved characteristics.
 We also apply finite element model simulations to study the impact of electrical transport and other material characteristics on memory cells.

 Furthermore, we engage in experimental characterization of PCM cells in various configurations, from single cells to large (multi-Mbit) cell arrays.
 Advanced characterization processes provide an abundance of data which serves as input for statistical modeling, and for the definition of effective algorithms that target memory reliability enhancement.

-We conduct research into advanced signal processing and coding schemes for improving reliability, in the form of enabling higher storage capacity, longer data retention and higher endurance.
-Last, but not least, we design and implement novel circuitry for PCM chips in order to program and extract the memory cell information reliably, with low latency and efficiently, in terms of implementation area.
+We are conducting research into advanced signal processing and coding schemes to improve reliability by means of enabling higher storage capacity, longer data retention and higher endurance.
+Moreover, we are designing and implementing novel circuitry for PCM chips in order to program and extract the memory cell information reliably, with low latency and efficiently, in terms of implementation area.